 - Keep videos short (8 minutes maximum).
 It is better to create several short videos than one long video.
 Consider what type of video suits your course best.
 See Tools to create and upload video.

-- Audio is important: test the audio first and consider using a headset with external microphone.
+- Audio is important: test the audio first and consider using a headset with an external microphone.

 - Upload the video to a streaming server (at TU Delft we use Kaltura) so your students don’t have to download very large files.
 You can share the link or embed it in Brightspace.
 More info